ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-container/hello-realm.md

 ```
 You have successfully run an application inside the Realm!

-The Realm will exit after the application runs, because it has been packaged as the guest kernel's "init" process.
+The Realm will exit after the application runs because it has been packaged as the guest kernel's "init" process.